peterleng/spring/README.md

 ## Setting Up

-There's only one step to tell your models that they should use Bouncy.
+There's only one step to tell your models that they should use SpringSearch.
 Just add a trait!
 I'll be using a fictional `Product` model for the examples.

 ```php
 use PeterLeng\SpringSearch\SpringModelTrait;